 Steve also has experience working in Chicago, having overseen several Chicago-area Weed and Seed sites.
 Finally, Steve’s parents and grandparents were Chicagoans, and he has spent time in the city throughout his life.
 As the Associate Monitor for Community Policing, Mr. Rickman will work closely with the Community Engagement Team.

-Dennis Rosenbaum, Associate Monitor for Impartial Policing
+Denise Rodriguez, Associate Monitor for Impartial Policing

 Julie Solomon, Associate Monitor for Crisis Intervention

 Julie Solomon, MBA, LSCSW is the Associate Monitor for Crisis Intervention.
 Ms. Solomon has broad experience at the local, state, and national levels and has done expansive work at the intersection of Justice and Behavioral Health.
 Ms. Solomon has been recognized for her leadership in building community collaboration, integrating systems, changing state law, and improving programs to promote best practices to respond to persons experiencing behavioral health crises.
 Ms. Solomon served as Chief Administrative Officer with CIT International, Inc. and as Vice President of Emergency Stabilization Services at Wyandot Mental Health Center in Kansas City, Kansas.
 While there, Ms. Solomon was instrumental in developing a robust Crisis Intervention Team (CIT) Program, a police/mental health co-responder program, Jail Diversion Program, Justice Involved Case Management Team, a 24/7/365 crisis center, and a misdemeanor and felony behavioral health court.
 She served on the leadership team of the Kansas State CIT council, the greater Kansas City Metro CIT council, and as a CIT International Board Member.
 Ms. Solomon is currently serving as Senior Vice President of Community Integrated Health with the Kansas City YMCA.